...

 The Importance of Diet and Lifestyle in Diabetes Management

 Diet plays a vitally important role in the overall health of individuals with diabetes and prediabetes.
 While medication is often necessary, a well-balanced and individualized diet can greatly enhance diabetes control.
-Studies show that a ketogenic diet can help improve blood sugar levels, lower HbA1c levels (a measure of long-term glucose control), and aid in weight loss for patients who follow it.
+Research indicates a ketogenic diet can boost blood sugar control, reduce HbA1c levels (indicating improved long-term glucose management), and support weight loss in patients who adhere to it.

 A Comprehensive Approach